 Healthcare in New Zealand

-According to the 2020 Legatum Prosperity Index, New Zealand ranks 23rd in the world for health, similarly placed with the UK which is at number 25.
+According to the 2021 Legatum Prosperity Index, New Zealand ranks 24th in the world for health, higher than the UK which is at number 31.
 This takes into account not only healthcare but also access to other services to maintain good health.
 No wonder expats love it so much!

 In New Zealand, public healthcare is free, or low cost, if you have a work visa or are a citizen or resident.
 Non-residents can use the healthcare system but at a cost.
 There may also be a charge if you need an ambulance, whether you are a resident or not unless you subscribe to the St John Ambulance Supporter Scheme or are covered by the Accident Compensation Corporation (ACC).